Koras0ff/ottoman-lexicon/README.md

 # ottoman-lexicon
 This repository contains a curated dataset of Ottoman Turkish words with IJMES-style transliterations.
-Currently it has only words with Arabic origin consisting of 75,189 words.
+Currently it has only words with Arabic origin consisting of 97,073 words.

 The data sources are *Vankulu Lügâtı* (Türkiye Yazma Eserler Kurumu Başkanlığı, 2014) and *Kâmûsu'l-Muhît* written by Âsım Efendi (Türkiye Yazma Eserler Kurumu Başkanlığı, 2013).
-.
-The works were structured as JSON files and TXT files which enables users to make direct searches and use the data for their specific studies without an exhaustive preprocessing step.
+These two works were structured for the entries without the word's definition part as JSON files and TXT files which enables users to make direct searches and use the data for their specific studies without an exhaustive preprocessing step.

-Compared to many Ottoman Turkish lexicons on the Internet that can be accessed freely, this lexicon utilizes IJMES Transliteration System for Ottoman Turkish.
+Unlike various Ottoman Turkish lexicons on the Internet that can be freely accessed, this lexicon utilizes IJMES Transliteration System for Ottoman Turkish.

-The lexicon has 104,010 words currently.

-This repository also gives a demo for researchers to make queries in order to find the most similar words.
-Future works will focus on expanding the lexicon with more words and deploy a word embedding model to predict the correct word candidate via using the word's context.

 References: